logicalclocks/logicalclocks.github.io/docs/setup_installation/common/arrow_flight_duckdb.md

 This is great for large datasets, but for small or moderately sized datasets (think of the size of data that would fit in a Pandas
 DataFrame in your local Python environment), the overhead of starting a Spark or Hive job and doing distributed data processing can be significant.

-ArrowFlight Server with DuckDB significantly reduces the time that Python clients need to read feature groups and batch inference data from the Feature Store, as well as creating moderately-sized in-memory training datasets.
+[ArrowFlight](https://arrow.apache.org/docs/format/Flight.html) Server, powered by [DuckDB](https://duckdb.org/) significantly reduces the time that Python clients need to read feature groups and batch inference data from the Feature Store, as well as creating moderately-sized in-memory training datasets.

 When the service is enabled, clients will automatically use it for the following operations: